Samuel-DeSantis/cli-stock-information/README.md

 To look up a particular stock in Google Finance, all you need is the stock symbol and the auction market.
-The Google Finance stock listing can be found by changing https://www.google.com/finance/quote/<stock symbol>:<auction market>.
-I decided to isolate the stock range to the NASDAQ market since the majority of people will probably go for a big name company like Apple or Microsoft, which are both in the NASDAQ market.
+The Google Finance stock listing can be found by changing .../finance/quote/<stock symbol>:<auction market>.
+I decided to isolate the stock range to the NASDAQ market since the majority of users will probably go for a big name company like Apple or Microsoft, which are both in the NASDAQ market.

+## Creating a Stock Class